wesleydamasceno/wesleydamasceno/README.md

 ## About Me
 I'm 17 years old and I'm a computer technician.
 I am currently a student of Web Programming.
 <br>
-I am a web developer passionate about the design world. 🎉
+I am a developer passionate about the design world. 🎉

 ## Technologies
 - Front-End with HTML, CSS, JS